cockroachdb/docs/cockroachcloud/plan-your-cluster.md

 #### {{ site.data.products.dedicated }} advanced

-You should choose {{ site.data.products.dedicated }} advanced if your cluster needs access to all features required for [PCI readiness](../{{site.versions["stable"]}}/security-reference/security-overview.html). {{ site.data.products.dedicated }} advanced clusters have all the same features as {{ site.data.products.dedicated }} standard clusters with the addition of these security features.
+You should choose {{ site.data.products.dedicated }} advanced if your cluster needs access to all features required for [PCI readiness](../{{site.versions["stable"]}}/security-reference/security-overview.html). {{ site.data.products.dedicated }} advanced clusters have all the features of {{ site.data.products.dedicated }} standard clusters plus these security features.

 #### Multi-region clusters